Login

 Sexual Problems and Cancer Treatment

-Sexual problems are a side effect of cancer treatment that oncologists don’t often talk about, but there are treatments to help, including the physical therapy for pelvic cancer that we do at Femina.
+Sexual problems are a side effect of both gynecologic and breast cancer treatment that oncologists don’t often talk about, But there are treatments to help, including the type of physical therapy for pelvic and breast cancer that we do at Femina.
 Surgery, chemotherapy, radiation, hormonal therapy, stem cell transplantations, and other procedures can negatively affect quality of life, including sexual health and happiness.
 These side effects are not limited to cancers of the sexual organs either.
-Cancer treatment anywhere in the body (cervix, breast, throat, GI tract) can lead to changes in sexuality.
+Cancer treatment anywhere in the body (cervix, breast, throat, GI tract) can lead to changes in sexual function.

 Up to 64% of women affected by cancer experience “altered sexuality”—their sex lives just feel different than they did before.
 There are physical side effects like fatigue, nausea, dry, painful, itchy, and burning vaginal tissues, and hormonal changes which make sex unappealing and painful.
 Altered self-image, depression, and anxiety can make it hard to connect with others and feel intimacy.
-These effects can last years after cancer treatment.
-If you are currently experiencing these effects you are not alone, and there are treatments using physical therapy for pelvic cancer that can help.
+These effects can last years after the initial cancer treatment has ended.
+If you are currently experiencing these effects you are not alone, and we do offer customized treatments to help support your return to exercise, return to sex and return to thriving.

-• We offer a comprehensive cancer survivor rehabilitation program, including Lymphaedema therapy.
+• Our comprehensive cancer survivor and thriver rehabilitation program, including Lymphedema therapy with Complete Decongestive Therapy.

-• Dilator therapy to help with pain with penetration and to prevent or reverse scarring if your vaginal tissues are affected
+• Dilator therapy to help with pain with penetrative intercourse and to prevent or reverse scarring if your vaginal tissues are affected

-• Exercises for pelvic muscles to lower pain, improve bladder retention, improve bowel function, and increase the flow of blood to the area, which can improve your sexual health
+• Exercises for your whole body, including pelvic muscles, to help improve bladder issues, improve bowel function, and increase the flow of blood to the area, which can improve your sexual health

-• Skincare and hygiene regimens to reduce vulvar tissue thinning, irritation, and dryness—including vaginal lubricants and moisturizers
+• Skincare and hygiene regimens to reduce vulvar tissue irritation and dryness—including vaginal lubricants and moisturizer recommendations

-• Therapeutic yoga to improve lymphatic drainage and reduce chronic pain
+• Therapeutic yoga and/or pilates to improve lymphatic drainage and reduce chronic pain

 • Neuromuscular re-education and autogenic relaxation to reduce chronic muscle over-activity, reduce pain, and improve sleep